 What phrases capture the essence of the What phrases capture the essence of the school or division mission statement?
 PBIS Team mission statement?
 How are they similar in their focus and purpose e?
 What elements do they have in common?
 What makes the PBIS Mission Statement differ ent?
 How does it capture the team's work more specifically?
-Does it spotlight a particular piece of the school's mission?
+Does it spotlight a particular · The cope of the control of the contr